thottethodi/ece565-2022/assignment.1.md

     Modify your `PATH` environment variable to include: `/package/gcc/8.3.0/bin` Modify your `LD_LIBRARY_PATH` environment variable to include: `/package/gcc/8.3.0/lib64`

-    (Note that the directories should be added to the beginning of the environment variables to ensure that the correct version of `gcc` is picked up by `scons-3` .
+    (Note that the directories should be added to the beginning of the environment variables to ensure that the correct version of `gcc` is picked up by the build tool `scons-3` .
 The exact command to add these directories to the environment variable depends on the shell you use.
 It is your responsibility to figure out the appropriate steps.)

     gem5 is a highly configurable architectural simulator that supports a number of ISAs (x86, ARM, MIPS, SPARC, POWER, RISCV), CPU Models (InOrder, O3, AtomicSimple, TimingSimple, Minor (in-order)), and two Memory Models (Classic, Ruby).
 To understand how to build gem5, you must understand what you are building first.
 Example `gem5` build files are located in `gem5/build_opts`.
 For this assignment you will use the ECE565-specific build options from the ’ECE565-X86’ file whose content is as follows: